freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 - right-click on the node > Edit > Edit node details in dialog.

 #### Hide node details
 Hiding node(s) details folds the detail out of view, leaving only a sliver visible and a small down-pointing arrow to mark the presence of node(s) details (known as a toggle).
 Hovering over such a node with display the details in a tooltip popup.
-Clicking the toggle displays the details of that node.
+Clicking the toggle displays or hides the details of that node.

 Hiding node details is useful to free a bit of map real estate, viewing the details when you need remember its contents.
-It also can help when using the map for presenting your map to others - you can reveal the node details at an appropriate time as you step through your map.
+It also can help when presenting your map to others - you can reveal the node details at an appropriate time as you step through your map.
 Additionally, some node details may contain confidential information you do not want others to see but which you need to have access to.

 Hide node details is a toggle, hiding details then showing them.